JordanLos/ProJeX/README.md

 # ProJeX (Preprecessor Jekyll Unix)
-## Use Unix tools to automate building a Jekyll site with SCSS and Jade to preprocesses your CSS and HTML
+## Use Unix tools to automate building your Jekyll site with preprocessors!